roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  The fourth orgasm was the most memorable.
 It was the very first time Dani experienced anal sex and Katie brazenly made it happen.
 At the time Dani never realized what was in store for her when she was ordered to sit on top of an outstretched Katie.
 The intimidating strapon was held straight up in the air and Dani assumed she was supposed to sit on top of the menacing cock to experience the final orgasm.

  When she precariously sat above of the cock, Dani momentarily held the cock head directly touching her open slit.
 She faced away from the girl and was about to lower her torso and penetrate her opening with the cock when the two cheerleaders took over.
 They shifted her torso forward and Katie positioned the tip of the cock at the unspoiled backdoor.
 Dani tried to twist around and protest to the girl just as something fierce exploded in her head.
-Report_Story #5